 How to write an incident report?

-It’s also equally important to have a report prepared that enables you to record every relevant aspect of the incident details–this is the essential first step in the incident reporting process.
+Additionally, It’s also equally important to prepare a report that allows you to document every relevant aspect of the incident.
+This is the essential first step in the incident reporting process.

 After you’ve created your incident report form, you can: